High Energy giving Foods

 14. Brown Rice

 Brown rice is a whole grain packed with complex carbohydrates, providing steady energy release.
-It’s also rich in fiber, which helps digestion and keeps you fuller for longer, supporting overall energy levels.
+It is a fiber-rich complex carb that sustains energy.

 15. Leafy Green Vegetables